lingtalfi/Light_DatabaseInfo/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md

 - ricStrict: the [ric strict](https://github.com/lingtalfi/NotationFan/blob/master/ric.md) array
 - autoIncrementedKey: the name of the auto-incremented column, or false (if there is no auto-incremented column)
 - uniqueIndexes: It's an array of indexName => indexes.
 With indexes being an array of column names ordered by ascending index sequence.
+- foreignKeysInfo: It's an array of foreignKey => [ referencedDb, referencedTable, referencedColumn ].

 If the reload flag is set to true, the cache will be refreshed before the result is returned.